whage/thesis/thesis.md

 **TODO: revise the above.
 There is both type inference and type checking there**

-In the next section I'll give a brief overview of static and dynamic languages and will later go into much more details when surveying my selected list of programming languages.
+In the next section I'll give a brief overview of static and dynamic languages and will later go into much more detail when surveying my selected list of programming languages.

 **TODO: https://danluu.com/empirical-pl/**
 	- look into the first linked paper, see what they mean by "strong/weak typing"